AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/references/README.md

   * This file is created with `../scripts/00-make-gene-order-file.R` when running the analysis pipeline, but it is ignored from the repository due to its large size
 * `reference-cell-groups.tsv`: TSV file mapping consensus cell types into reference cell group categories to assist in creating normal references across projects
   * The exception to this is `SCPCP000015`, which was analyzed before this TSV file was created
-* `normal-references/`: Holds project-specific RDS files containing SCE objects for use as normal references with `inferCNV`.
+* `normal-references/`: Holds project-specific RDS files containing SCE objects for use as pooled normal references with `inferCNV`.
 More information about these files is provided below

-## Normal references
+## Pooled normal references

-Normal references for use with `inferCNV` are formatted as SCE files and are expected to have the following components:
+Pooled normal references for use with `inferCNV` are formatted as SCE files and are expected to have the following components:

 * A raw counts matrix
 * Column names (cell ids) formatted as `{library_id}-{barcode}`